stakater/kubestackplus-docs/content/for-developers/containerize-the-application.md

         RUN mvn -f /usr/src/app/pom.xml clean package
         ```

-  3. We will use another FROM statement to create a multi stage build for reducing the overall image size.
+  3. We will use another FROM statement to create a multi-stage build for reducing the overall image size.
 More info [here](https://docs.docker.com/build/building/multi-stage/).
 With multi-stage builds, you use multiple FROM statements in your Dockerfile.
 Each FROM instruction can use a different base, and each of them begins a new stage of the build.
 You can selectively copy artifacts from one stage to another, leaving behind everything you don’t want in the final image.

         ```Dockerfile
         FROM registry.access.redhat.com/ubi8/openjdk-11:1.14-10